MinMinhMin/Project/README.md

    npm run dev

    ```
+## Database
+- Images which taken from the camera are hosted by Imgur (SQLite's table does not contain images, it only contains image URLs).
+- Details at backend/src/face_images/routes.py
 ## Setup Docker
 Find a base Docker image on Docker Hub that contains Node.js and Python, then make a compose file to do the things above.